DanpowerGruppe/Chia/README.md

 open Shared.Logging
 open Shared.Config
 open InitBuilder
-let devStatus = getDevStatusFromEnv  /// Get your devStatus from you enviroment variable.
-For example pass in an enviroment variable in Fake --> '-e devStatus=Productive let fileWriterConfig =
+let devStatus = getDevStatusFromEnv  /// Get your devStatus from you environment variable.
+For example pass in an environment variable in Fake --> '-e devStatus=Productive let fileWriterConfig =
     initWriter {
         devStatus Development